 According to press reports, Villepin spent all of Sunday in discussions with different ministers and spoke by phone several times with President Jacques Chirac.
 He also had discussions with economists and figures from "civil society," whose identities remain unknown.
 On Monday, he met 20 heads of big business together with four ministers, all of whom supported the prime minister's stand.
-To their own great disappointment, Villepin did not speak with the trade unions.
+To the great disappointment of the unions, Villepin did not speak with them.

 In the meantime, popular resistance to the law is growing.
 According to one opinion poll the law is opposed by nearly three quarters of all French citizens.
-Thirty-eight percent declared the law had to be changed, while 35 percent were in favor of its complete abolition.
+Thirty-eight percent declared the law had to be changed, while 35 percent were in favour of its complete abolition.
 Opposition to the law increased to around 80 percent in the 15- to 24-year age group.

 In Dijon, 450 student representatives from the occupied universities met on Sunday.
-Approximately two thirds of the 84 universities in France were shut down during the period of protest against the CPE.
+Approximately two thirds of the 84 universities in France have been shut down during the period of protest against the CPE.
 After 17 hours of discussion the student representatives adopted a call for a general strike to last until the government withdraws the CPE.
 In addition student representatives called for further days of action on Wednesday and Thursday this week; on Thursday a central demonstration is to take place in Paris, which will also be supported by the French federation of high school students, FIDL.

 Following the Saturday demonstration, the trade unions also threatened strikes if the government did not back down.
-Bernard Thibault, chairman of the CGT, even spoke of a general strike.
-Jean Claude Mailly, secretary-general of the FO trade union, declared that the mobilization obviously had to be continued.
-In order to ensure its success several trade unions would have to call a strike involving wide sections of industry.
-The CFDT trade union announced that it had decided to give the government "time over the weekend to react."
+Bernard Thibault, chairman of the General Confederation of Labour (CGT), even spoke of a general strike.
+Jean Claude Mailly, secretary general of the Workers Power union (FO), declared that the mobilization obviously had to be continued.
+In order to ensure its success, he suggested, several trade unions would have to call a strike involving wide sections of industry.
+The French Democratic Confederation of Labour (CFDT) announced that it had decided to give the government "time over the weekend to react."

-Several newspapers then appeared with the headline: "Ultimatum to the French government" and indicated that if the government did not react within 48 hours the trade unions would call a strike.
+Several newspapers then appeared with the headline: "Ultimatum to the French Government" and indicated that if the government did not react within 48 hours the unions would call a strike.
 In reality, the trade union leadership is desperate to avoid an open confrontation with the government, not to speak of measures aimed at its downfall.

-The chairman of the teachers trade union FSU, Gérard Aschieri, openly expressed the motives of the trade union leaders: "We can no longer afford to wait because the student movement will continue and that could become dangerous," he told the newspaper Le Figaro.
+Gérard Aschieri, the chairman of the teachers' union, the Federation of Unitary Unions (FSU), openly expressed the motives of the trade union leaders: "We can no longer afford to wait because the student movement will continue and that could become dangerous," he told the newspaper Le Figaro.
 "We therefore need a strike next week, we will publish an appeal."
-In other words, Aschieri is afraid that the trade unions could lose control of the movement if they do not take some sort of action.
+In other words, Aschieri is afraid that the unions could lose control of the movement if they do not take some sort of action.

-On Monday, trade union leaders met and came up with a thoroughly miserable compromise.
-Twelve trade union federations met in order to discuss how to proceed and then decided on a further day of action for Tuesday, March 28.
+On Monday, union leaders met and came up with a thoroughly miserable compromise.
+Twelve trade union federations met to discuss how to proceed and decided on a further day of action for Tuesday, March 28.

-This means that protesting pupils and students will be left in the lurch for 10 days, thus giving the government ample time for its maneuvers and provocations.
-Spring holidays start at the beginning of April and the trade union leaders hope the protests will then just die down.
+This means the protesting pupils and students will be left in the lurch for 10 days, giving the government ample time for its manoeuvres and provocations.
+Spring holidays start at the beginning of April and the union leaders hope the protests will then die down.